Mauriceac/slack-rag-chatbot/README.md

-# Slack chatbot with GroundX and ChatGPT
+# Slack chatbot with GroundX and LM Studio

 ## Introduction
 This is a retrieval-augmented generation (RAG) chatbot that can respond to messages in a Slack workspace channel.
 The chatbot sends the generated response within the message thread.